Maumagnaguagno/maumagnaguagno.github.io/ruby-versions.md

 This is a reminder of how Ruby evolved through time.

 ## 1.8
-We will take this version as our starting point.
+We will take consider this version our starting point.

 ## 1.9
 - From MRI to YARV